 Finally, check out this video in which the vacuum tech shows a disassembled Dyson Cinetic Big Ball and what the post-motor filter looks like after 6 months of use.

 Emptying a bagless dustbin without making a mess.
 Can it be done?

 Of all the Dyson vacuums, they did get this right with a few.
 The Dyson V8 Absolute and the Dyson Big Ball Canister, most notably.
-The V8 Absolute is their most expensive cordless 2-in-1 stick/handheld, and it’s hard to find a major flaw in this product.
-The Dyson Big Ball Canister also incorporates the same emptying system.
+The V8 Absolute is a great 2-in-1 stick/handheld, and it’s hard to find a major flaw in this product.
+The Dyson Big Ball Canister also incorporates the same dustbin emptying system.

 The entire motor and filter lift out of the dustbin and forces all of the debris out.
 Instead of just opening a hatch on the bottom and hoping everything falls out.